mapzen/documentation/docs/overview/account-settings.md

 1. Sign in to your Mapzen account.
 2. In the top corner of the page, click `Account` and click `Settings`.
-3. If you are using GitHub authentication, you can only change your email address.
+3. If you are using an email and password to sign in, you can update your email address and password.
+4. With GitHub authentication, you can change your email address where you receive communications from Mapzen.
 Note that this is the address that was part of your GitHub profile when you originally authenticated your Mapzen account.
-4. If you are using an email and password to sign in, you can update both of those.

 ## Add or update your Mapzen Flex payment method